-Gillotts is a high performing, innovative school where every student is valued as an individual, and is supported and encouraged to achieve their potential.
-We pride ourselves on being inclusive of all, developing academic achievers and individuals who make a positive contribution to society now and in their future lives.
+Gillotts is a high performing school where every student is valued as an individual, and is supported and encouraged to achieve their potential.
+We pride ourselves on being inclusive of all, developing individuals who make a positive contribution to society now and in their future lives.

 The primary function of the school is to serve its students and the local community in the best possible way.
-Bearing this in mind, together with the overall target of being assessed as an Outstanding School by Ofsted, the Governing Body and the School will work together:
+Bearing this in mind, together with the overall target of being assessed as an Outstanding School by Ofsted, which was achieved in June 2023, the Governing Body and the School will work together: